-Doctors have long prescribed NSAIDs to ease the pain and inflammation of arthritis and other types of pain.
-They achieve their benefits by inhibiting certain inflammation-causing chemicals in the body called prostaglandins.
+Doctors have long prescribed NSAIDs to ease the pain and inflammation of arthritis, as well as for other types of pain.
+These medications achieve their benefits by inhibiting certain inflammation-causing chemicals in the body called prostaglandins.
 Prostaglandins are among a group of substance in the body that can promote inflammation in the joints.
-NSAIDs block a type of enzyme in the body, called cyclooxygenase (or COX), that play a role in the production of prostaglandin.
+NSAIDs block a type of enzyme in the body, called cyclooxygenase (or COX), that plays a role in the production of prostaglandin.
 Traditional NSAIDs inhibit two types of cyclooxygenase, known as COX-1 and COX-2.
-However, it has been found that COX-1 plays an important role in protecting the stomach lining; thus, its inhibition can lead to the stomach irritation and ulcers seen when people take most NSAIDs.
-It appears that for the control of arthritic and other painful symptoms, it is more important for a drug to block COX-2, which is produced in the body in the setting of inflammation.
+However, it has been found that COX-1 plays an important role in protecting the stomach lining.
+For this reason, inhibiting it can lead to the stomach irritation and ulcers that can be seen when people take most NSAIDs.
+It appears that for the control of arthritic and other painful symptoms, it is more important for a that a drug block COX-2, which is produced in the body when inflammation is present.

 Thus, medical scientists have sought to develop newer NSAIDs that are less likely to cause such gastrointestinal (GI) problems.
-There have been some debates about which drugs are more specific for COX-2 than others, which relates to different methods of testing the drugs.
-The most agreed-upon system of classifying the COX specificity of NSAIDs divides the agents into three groups:
+There have been some debates about which drugs more specifically inhibit COX-2 than others.
+This debate relates to different methods of testing the drugs.
+The most agreed-upon system of classifying the COX specificity of different NSAIDs divides the agents into three groups:

-For some patients, the risk of ulcer is so high that the physician may choose to give a COX-2 selective or specific agent and also add a medication to protect the stomach (see below).
+As noted below, however, GI problems can still occur with celecoxib, so precautions, such as the use of acid-blocking medications in higher-risk people, may still be needed along with the celecoxib.
 For other patients, the ulcer risk may simply be too high to recommend using these drugs at all, as in a patient who is actively being treated for a documented ulcer.

 If any of the following guidelines are not clear, or if you think it does not apply to you, discuss the issue with your physician.

 Although these drugs (again − in the United States we are referring only to celecoxib) appear to be less likely to irritate the stomach than traditional NSAIDs, such irriation can still occur.
 Take these general precautions:

-Celecoxibis contra-indicated in patients with allergy to sulfa-containing drugs (sulfonamides).
+Celecoxib is contraindicated (not compatible or recommended) in patients with allergy to sulfa-containing drugs (sulfonamides).
 Such drugs include the antibiotic trimethoprim-sulfamethoxazole (Bactrim, Septra).
-If you are thinking of taking celecoxib or valdecoxib, make sure that you do not have a history of allergy to such drugs.
+If you are thinking of taking celecoxib, make sure that you do not have a history of allergy to such drugs.
 If you aren't sure if a drug you had a bad reaction to fits in this category, ask your physician.
 If you are allergic to sulfa-containing drugs, do not take celecoxib.

 Serious skin reactions have occurred in people taking COX-2 inhibitors.
 These are rare occurrences, but have included potentially life-threatening hypersensitivity reactions.
 Because many of these reactions were voluntarily reported after the drug was marketed, it is not possible to estimate their frequency or whether they are indeed related to the drug.
 Severe skin rashes were a major reason for the withdrawal of valdecoxib (Bextra), another COX-2 specific NSAID, from the market, according to the FDA.
 Therefore, if you experience any rash while you are taking Celebrex, stop taking it immediately and call your doctor.

-When you are trying on of these drugs for the first time, take the full dose prescribed every day, unless instructed otherwise.
-It may take as long as 2 weeks to build up to a "blood level" of the drug, and the drug may not help very much until then.
+When you are trying celecoxib for the first time, take the full dose prescribed every day, unless instructed otherwise.
+It may take as long as two weeks to build up to a "blood level" of the drug, and the drug may not help very much until then.
 However, there are situations where the pain-killing effect of celecoxib is sufficient and you don’t need to take the full dose every day.
 Ask your doctor what the goals are for celecoxib in your case, so that you know if you need to take it regularly to build up an “anti-inflammatory drug level.”
 If the goal was to reach an “anti-inflammatory level” with celecoxib, and you take the drug irregularly, you may never know whether it actually can help you.
 This could lead to your being switched to a second drug when the first one actually could have helped.
 Each new drug you take carries a risk of allergic reaction (such as skin rash).
 Therefore, it's important to find out if a drug can help you before switching to another.